ilca-guidebook/server/README.md

 yarn start
 ```

-For local client + server development, run ngrok in a separate terminal to expose the server:
+> For local testing on IOS client + server development, run ngrok in a separate terminal to expose the server:

 ```
 ngrok http 3000